 According to the DSM-5, to be diagnosed with this condition, a person must have persistent and strong sexual arousal from thinking about or acting on impulses to wear one or more articles of clothing traditionally worn by the opposite gender.
 These fantasies or actions must have existed for at least six months and produce substantial discomfort or disruption in social, professional, or other important aspects of daily life.
 The discomfort over cross-dressing that characterizes Transvestic Disorder is different from gender dysphoria.

 Since people suffering from this disorder might feel exceedingly humiliated or ashamed, they seldom seek professional help on their own but may do so at the urging of a partner.
 When this occurs, psychotherapy is the most commonly used treatment.

-Cognitive-behavioral therapy can be employed, in which the therapist assists the client in determining the underlying reason for the behavior and then works with the person to develop strategies for managing sexual desires in a healthier manner.
+Cognitive-behavioral therapy can be used where the therapist assists the client in determining the underlying reason for the behavior and then works with the person to develop strategies for managing sexual desires in a healthier manner.
 Aversion treatment and other sorts of imagery/desensitization, in which the person imagines himself in the setting and then experiences an unpleasant occurrence, may be used to lessen future desire in participating in fetishistic behaviors.

 Thought-stopping strategies and cognitive restructuring (identifying and modifying the thoughts that drive the behavior) may also be utilized.